ionos-cloud/module-ansible/docs/api/natgateway/nat_gateway.md

 # nat_gateway

-This is a simple module that supports creating or removing NATGateway Flowlogs.
+This is a simple module that supports creating or removing NATGateways.
 This module has a dependency on ionos-cloud &gt;= 6.0.0

 ## Example Syntax